 5. Equipment and supplies directly related to proposed research.

 6. Other uses of funds should be discussed with the Associate Dean for Research.

-Kim Darnell (email@example.com) in the Bureau of Educational Research can help in developing a proposal budget.
-She will consult with the Office of Budget and Resource Planning, as needed, to confirm appropriate costs and rates.
+Kim Darnell (firstname.lastname@example.org) and Laura Cooky (email@example.com) in the Bureau of Educational Research can help in developing a proposal budget.
+They will consult with the Office of Budget and Resource Planning, as needed, to confirm appropriate costs and rates.